How Much Does it Cost to Paint a Car?

-- A basic paint job will likely cost you well under $1,000.
-The process will involve a few coats of synthetic enamel paint, and less attention to detail than higher levels of paint jobs would entail.
+- A basic paint job: A basic job will likely cost you less than $1,000.
+The process will involve a few coats of synthetic enamel paint and less attention to detail than higher levels of paint jobs.

-- For a bit more, you can get a “standard” paint job that includes sanding down the body to ensure a smooth surface, remove impurities, and leave you with a prettier finished product.
-You will likely be spending around $1,000 to over $3,000 for this paint job, but it will last longer and look better than a basic job would.
+- A standard paint job: For a bit more, you can get a standard paint job that includes sanding down the body to ensure a smooth surface, removing impurities, and leaving you with a prettier finished product.
+This type of paint job costs $1,000 to $3,000, but it will last longer and look better than a basic paint job.

-- Finally, if you have a car you like to show off, you will want to invest in a showroom quality job.
-This process entails removing all of the paint on the metal frame, hammering out any dents that the metal has taken over the years, and carefully adding dozens of layers of paint.
-Because it could cost nearly as much as a new car (around $20,000), you’ll only want to invest in this if you have got a collector’s item on your hand (or enjoy throwing money down the toilet).
+- A showroom-quality job: If you have a car you like to show off, you may want to invest in a showroom-quality job.
+This process entails removing all of the paint on the metal frame, hammering out any dents, and carefully adding dozens of layers of paint.
+This type of paint job can cost $2,500 to $20,000 or more.

 How Can I Get The Best Deal on a Paint Job?

 Rather than paying attention to the name of the service offered, pay attention to what you are getting.
 If you have an older car and need a scratch covered up, you probably don’t need to invest in a paint job that requires any sanding down.
-Make sure to specify what you are looking for upfront, and be prepared to say “no” if and when the auto shop tries to entice you with a more expensive offering.
+Make sure to specify what you are looking for, and be prepared to say no if and when the auto shop tries to entice you with a more expensive offering.

 What Factors Should I Consider When Comparing DIY to Professional Rates?

-Ultimately, the only person who can decide if a professional paint job is worth it or not is you.
-Some questions to ask yourself:
+Ultimately, you're the only person who can decide if a professional paint job is worthwhile.
+Here are a few questions to consider to help you make a decision.

 - Cost: How much would the supplies of a DIY job cost?
-How much time would you spend trying to paint a car yourself, and how much is your time worth?
-Is hiring a pro worth it to you?
-Are you honest with yourself about how long a DIY job would take and how well you would be able to do it?
+How much time would you spend trying to paint a car yourself?
+How much is your time worth?
+Are you being honest with yourself about how long a DIY job would take and how well you would be able to do it?

-- Quality: How long will a DIY paint job last, and how long can you expect a professional one to ask?
-How good will a DIY job look in comparison to a professional job?
+- Quality: How long will a DIY paint job last?
+How will a DIY job look in comparison to a professional job?

 How Should I Choose the Best Place to Get a Professional Paint Job?

 Automotive Training Center.
-"Professional Car Painting Tips for the Automotive Collision Technician," Accessed Oct.
-7, 2019.
+"Professional Car Painting Tips for the Automotive Collision Technician."
+Accessed May 17, 2020.